Visit the Baptistery in Pisa (Battistero di Pisa)

 Niccola Pisano’s Pulpit in Pisa’s Baptistery

-The most important artwork in the baptistery is the pulpit sculpted by Niccola Pisano in 1260 — many art historians start the Renaissance from here.
-Seven pillars, some on lions, carry the pulpit that is decorated by five relief panels with scenes from the life of Christ.
-Further statues are allegories of the good deeds, the five virtues, prophets, and John the Baptist.
-However, the most remarkable feature is a naked Hercules — nude sculptures were rare in the middle ages.
+The most important artwork in the baptistery is the pulpit sculpted by Niccola Pisano in 1260 β€” many art historians start the Renaissance from here.
+Seven pillars, some on lions, carry the pulpit, while the lectern rests on an eagle.

-This work clearly inspired the more elaborated pulpit in the cathedral sculpted by Niccola’s son Giovanni that also has a prominent naked Hercules.
-The first free-standing full male nude of the Renaissance was only sculpted in 1340 — Donatello’s David (now in the Bargello in Florence).
+Niccola’s son Giovanni was clearly inspired by this work when he sculpted the more elaborate pulpit in the cathedral, which also has a prominent naked Hercules.
+The first free-standing full male nude of the Renaissance was only sculpted in 1340 β€” Donatello’s David (now in the Bargello in Florence).

-Visitors Information for the Baptistery in Pisa
+Visitor Information for the Baptistery in Pisa

 The entrance to the baptistery is through the main portal door facing the cathedral.
-Ask when the echo will be demonstrated — usually twice per hour — as it is absolutely worth hearing.
+Ask when the echo will be demonstrated β€” usually twice per hour β€” as it is absolutely worth hearing.

 Admission to the Field of Miracles (Campo Dei Miracoli) in Pisa and the exterior of all buildings in the area is free and possible at all times.